 - Are You Protecting Your Intellectual Property?
 Your intellectual property (IP) registrations in your own country do not generally extend to China.
 To secure protection of your trademarks and patents in China you must register them in China.
 China is actually pretty good at protecting trade secrets covered by a contract (such as a China NNN Agreement) calling for their protection.

 - Is Your Company Bribing Anyone?
 The United States vigorously enforces its Foreign Corrupt Practices Act (FCPA) by penalizing improper payments to foreign officials by US companies.
 In certain situations, US companies can be liable under the FCPA for payments made by their Chinese partner.
 Canada and most European countries have their own somewhat similar corrupt practices acts, as does China.

 - Are You Complying With Customs Laws?
 A company recently called me about my law firm drafting sales contracts for their technology product.
 My first question to them was whether the US would even allow them to export their product to China.
-This question had never even occurred to them, but it turned out that exporting their product to China would be illegal under US law.
-Years ago, I was approached by a client ready to ship product to North Korea that would have violated US prohibitions on doing business with that country.
+This question had never even occurred to them, but it turned out that exporting their product to China was illegal under US law.
+Many years ago, I was approached by a client ready to ship a fishing product to North Korea that would have violated US prohibitions on doing business with that country.
 The client was simply unaware of the law.
 Some products (certain types of software are a good example of this) can be sent to China only with a validated license.
 On the flip side, many products require special approvals to be imported into China and some cannot be imported at all.

 Did I miss anything?